mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 2. a systematic failure in the storage or
 3. a random registration errors.

 Each of these posibilities needs its own solution.
 In the first case you recode the missings to a corresponding 'not there' value.
 In the second case of systemic failure, I would consider discarding the observations.
 In case of the third option, random errors, I'd follow the steps layed out in this tutorial.
+Several missing value guessing methods will be used.

 # Framework

- Complete cases (training & testing), incomplete cases (application set).
-Create testing by random replacing.

-# Let's mutilate some data
+The nice thing about using different guessinng methods to complete cases, is you can choose which one performs best.
+To asses which method performs best, we'll be using each method to predict some values that are not actually missing and match those predictions with the actual data.
+We'll be using three sets of data throughout this procedure:

+1. Original data-set : this is the dataset which needs to have missing values replaced by their best guess.
+2. Verification data-set : in this set extra missing values are introduced to see how the methods compare.
+2. Imputed data-set: this will contain all original data with best guesses replacing the missing values.

+# The original data-set

 The demo data set for this I'll be using the **[iris](https://en.wikipedia.org/wiki/Iris_flower_data_set)** data set.
 Which, unlike a lot of real-world examples is very complete.
 First a copy is created for reference puproses:
 ```r
 tbl_iris_orig <- iris
 ```

+# The verification data-set

-And now for something I won't normally do but will now do, for recrateal purposes, creating some missing values in the iris data set.
+And now for something I won't normally do, but will now do for recrateal purposes, I'll mutilate some data creating some missing values in the iris data set to create a verification set.
 To I'll be using the _prodNA_ function from the **[missForest](https://www.rdocumentation.org/packages/missForest/versions/1.4)** package.
 So the librart needs to be loaded first:
 ```r
 library(missForest)
 ```